 The first column is the source user id (from user id), the second column is the destination user id (to user id), the third column is the tag (i.e. slug or list name), and the fourth column is the list id.
 This is only the out-going edges from the seed users, i.e., this is a subset of twitter.tagging.network.

 The first column is the source user id (from user id), and the second column is the destination user id (to user id).

 The first column is the source user id (from user id), and the second column is the destination user id (to user id).
 This is not used in the following publication paper, but will be useful in other studies.

 This data set was created for our study.
 If you make use of this data set, please cite:

 Yuto Yamaguchi, Mitsuo Yoshida, Christos Faloutsos, Hiroyuki Kitagawa.
 Patterns in Interactive Tagging Networks.
-The 9th International AAAI Conference on Web and Social Media (ICWSM2015).
-Oxford, UK, May 26-29, 2015.
+Proceedings of the Ninth International AAAI Conference on Web and Social Media (ICWSM-15). pp.513-522, 2015.

 Our code outputting experiment results made available at: